Perkins School of Theology

 Perkins School of Theology is one of Southern Methodist University's three original schools and is located in Dallas, Texas.
 The theology school was renamed in 1945 to honor benefactors Joe J. and Lois Craddock Perkins of Wichita Falls, Texas.
 Degree programs include the Master of Divinity (M.Div.), Master of Sacred Music, Master of Theological Studies (MTS), Master of Arts in Ministry, Master of Theology (Th.M.), Doctor of Ministry (D.Min.), and Doctor of Pastoral Music as well as the Ph.D., in cooperation with The Graduate Program in Religious Studies at SMU’s Dedman College of Humanities and Sciences.
 It is one of only five university-related theological institutions of the United Methodist Church, and one of the denomination's 13 seminaries, offering opportunities for interdisciplinary learning, and accredited by the Association of Theological Schools (ATS).
 There is a hybrid-extension program in Houston-Galveston.

 Bridwell Library

 The Bridwell Library is one of the leading theological research collections in the United States.
 It is named for its benefactor Joseph Sterling Bridwell, an oilman and rancher who was a neighbor of the Perkinses in Wichita Falls.

-The Bridwell Library houses a religious studies research collection of more than 385,000 volumes and collections of rare books, Bibles, and manuscripts.
+The Bridwell Library houses a religious studies research collection of more than 400,000 volumes and collections of rare books, Bibles, and manuscripts.
+Since 2021, it has also been the home of the World Methodist Museum, formerly in Lake Junaluska, NC.
+In 2022, Bridwell Press was founded under the auspices of the library, with the aim of revitalizing and advancing academic publishing at SMU.
+In 2024, Bridwell was the recipient of a major grant from the Lilly Endowment.
+This grant supports the establishment of a major historical paper making studio and printing press lab in the lower lever of the library, which will make Bridwell Library one of the top destinations for historic paper making, printing, and book arts in North America.
+The lab, studio, and a new antiquities museum are set to open at the beginning of 2027.